 Course A - one day tea bowl or sake cup making class

 From 2 - 3 people in a class

 The fee for the pottery class is 5,000yen per person

-If you'd like me to send the works you've made, after firing I'll send them,
+If you'd like me to send the works you've made, after firing I'll send by air-mail

 Delivery charge is needed additionally